Jean Armour Polly

-Jean Armour Polly is a librarian and the author of an early series of books on safe Internet services, Surfing the Internet.
+Jean Armour Polly is an American librarian and the author of an early series of books on safe Internet services, Surfing the Internet.
 In 2019, she was inducted into the Internet Hall of Fame.

 Education

 Polly received her BA in Medieval Studies at Syracuse University in 1974, and her Master's in Library Science from the same university in 1975.
 She was a key person in popularizing the phrase "surfing the Internet", being the author of an article called "Surfing the INTERNET", published in the University of Minnesota Wilson Library Bulletin in June 1992 though others had also used the phrase previously.

 Polly has been an active Internet user since 1991.
 She was Director of Public Services and Internet Ambassador at NYSERNet, Inc (1992–1995).
 Polly has served on the Internet Society Board of Trustees (1993–1996) and on the ICANN At-Large Advisory Council (ALAC) (2004–2006), as well as on the board of ICRA.